-The LOOP button controls a series of acquisitions determined either by the current cycle or by the number of repeats selected in the standard acquisition GUI.
+The LOOP button controls a series of acquisitions determined either by the current cycle or by the number of repeats selected in the Standard Controls GUI (see below).
 It essentially loops indefinitely through the cycle acquiring data and saving it to disk.
 It is aborted by selecting ABORT from the main controls window, which is what the LOOP button says when pressed one time.